 The Fury has an incredibly secure fit, but it isn't the most comfortable model that we tested.
-The frame fits a little bit narrow, which means that the arms squeeze fairly tight against the sides of your head.
+The frame fits a little bit narrow, which means that the arms squeeze pretty tight against the sides of your head.
 This contributes to the secure fit, but it also meant that we developed some discomfort at the sides of the head when wearing these glasses for long periods of time.
 For situations where we needed our glasses to stay put on our faces, though, we appreciated the tight fit.
 It's nice not having to worry about your sunglasses rattling off of your face when you're focusing on the trail ahead.

-at 53mm tall and 131mm wide, the Fury doesn't have the biggest lens in the test.
+At 53mm tall and 131mm wide, the Fury doesn't have the biggest lens in the test.
 Regardless, the close fit and full-frame mean that these glasses actually provide solid coverage.
 While wearing them you can see the edges of the frame in your periphery, but it isn't enough to be distracting or cause issues with your field of vision while riding.

 Out on the trail or road, these lenses provide enough coverage to keep you from wincing at oncoming bugs or brush.
-The polycarbonate lens is shatterproof and should provide solid impact protection (luckily we didn't get a chance to put this to the test.)
+The polycarbonate lens is shatterproof and should provide solid impact protection (luckily, we didn't get a chance to put this to the test.)

 Julbo doesn't specify the material that comprises the Fury's frame, but it's similar in strength and flexibility to the Grilamid TR90 material that some of our favorite glasses in the test use.
 It is flexible enough to provide a decent range of comfortable fit and rigid enough to give the glasses some structure.
 The nose piece and arm tips feature grippy soft material that Julbo claims helps to absorb shock and contributes to the secure fit.
 Overall the frame construction is solid and we don't have any durability concerns.

 Out on the trails, the Fury performed admirably.
-Ultimately, we have no real complaints about the way these glasses performed in the field, but they didn't quite stack up with the best models in the test.
+Ultimately, we have no real complaints about how these glasses performed in the field, but they didn't quite stack up with the best models in the test.
 The mid-size lens provides solid coverage and protection, the ventilated design means that fogging isn't a huge issue, and the grippy nose and arm tip pieces mean that they stayed in place well.
-While their performance was solid all around, they didn't wow us in any one specific area.
+While their performance was solid all around, they didn't wow us in any specific area.

 The Fury's styling isn't quite as over the top as some of the more gaudy models that we tested, but the reflective Spectron 3CF lens will still stand out in a crowd.
 The styling is distinctively more casual than the Julbo Aero, and it fits in well with the current trend of large, high-coverage sunglasses.

-The Fury is a solid pair of sunglasses, but it doesn't quite stack up with the best that we tested.
+The Fury is a solid pair of sunglasses, but it doesn't quite stack up with the best we tested.
 That said, if you're looking for a new lightweight pair of mountain biking sunglasses that will stay in place on your head, these are a decent option to consider.